crcn/tandem-old/README.md

 #### Safety

 Tandem provides safety measures to ensure that your web components are built correctly.
 Tools like typed definition file generation for TypeScript-based projects, and QA testing tools (soon) to provide you with a screenshot of every visual state of your application.
-Tooling is also carefully crafted as to not introduce anti-patterns.

 #### Automatically translate designs from Sketch & Figma